Is fluoridation expensive?

-- A 2010 study in New York State found that Medicaid enrollees in less fluoridated counties needed 33 percent more fillings, root canals, and extractions than those in counties where fluoridated water was much more prevalent.
-As a result, the treatment costs per Medicaid recipient were $23.65 higher for those living in less fluoridated counties.
+- A New York study (2010) revealed that low-income children in counties with less fluoridation needed 33% more fillings, root canals, and extractions than those in counties where fluoridated water was common.
+The annual Medicaid treatment costs were almost $24 higher per recipient (in 2006 dollars) in counties with less fluoridated water.

-- Researchers estimated that in 2003 Colorado saved nearly $149 million in unnecessary treatment costs by fluoridating public water supplies—average savings of roughly $61 per person.
+- A Colorado study (2005) showed that fluoridated water saved nearly $149 million each year by avoiding unnecessary treatment costs, an average savings of roughly $61 per person.

-- A 1999 study compared Louisiana parishes (counties) that were fluoridated with those that were not.
-The study found that low-income children in communities without fluoridated water were three times more likely than those in communities with fluoridated water to need dental treatment in a hospital operating room.
+- A Louisiana study (1999) compared areas that were fluoridated with those that were not.
+The study found that low-income children in communities without fluoridated water were three times more likely to need expensive dental treatment in a hospital operating room than those in communities with fluoridated water.

-- By reducing the incidence of decay, fluoridation makes it less likely that toothaches or other serious dental problems will drive people to hospital emergency rooms (ERs)—where treatment costs are high.
-A 2010 survey of hospitals in Washington State found that dental disorders were the leading reason why uninsured patients visited ERs.
+- By reducing tooth decay, fluoridation makes it less likely that toothaches or other costs are very high.
+A 2010 survey of hospitals in Washington State found that dental problems were the most common reason uninsured patients visited ERs.